jessalyn298/thesis_scripts/README.md

 # thesis_scripts
-A repository for scripts and programmes written for completion oh my doctoral thesis.
+A repository for scripts and programmes written for completion of my doctoral thesis.